acgowda/house-regression/README.md

 7. If the degree is 2, this means the model is a ploynomial regression.
 (In the demo file, we named it as "pr")
 	- print(pr) gives some information about the linear regression model.
 In the demo file, you can expect to see "This is a polyreg model which predicts SalePrice using the following predictors: OverallQual, GrLivArea, GarageCars, TotalBsmtSF."
 	- pr.score() returns the coefficient of determination of the model on the test set.
-We got a score 0.7557381509398194 in the demo.
+We got a score 0.8395161805875058 in the demo.
 	- pr.cv_score() gives the cross-validation score with given number of splits.
-We got a score 0.6574882245315767 in the demo.
+We got a score 0.7998677277567371 in the demo.
 	- pr.plot() makes regression plots for each feature in predictor data.
 <img width="1152" alt="Screen Shot 2022-03-10 at 11 27 53 PM" src="https://user-images.githubusercontent.com/97149691/157821907-d98fe5cb-8b0e-46ce-8218-2bce0ad4ff4e.png">

 By comparing the cross validation score from each model, the one with higher score is better to predict the housing prices.
 You will receive different scores for each run due to randomness.
+In the demo file, we can conclude that the polynomial regression with degree 2 is better since it has a higher cross-validation score.

 8. Exception handling examples:
 	- if the input model is not of type sklearn.pipeline.Pipeline, you can expect that a TypeError.